Universal Pattern Formation by Oblivious Robots Under Sequential Schedulers: Solving UPF :

 In this section, we describe the overall structure of the resolution algorithm {\spf} from the point of view of the robot executing it.
 An activated robot $r$, obtains a snapshot $Q$ in the {\em Look} phase, and then it executes Algorithm {\spf} in its {\em Compute} phase.
 Let $q\in Q$ be the position of robot $r$.

 The first operation the robot performs is to check if the number $|Q|$ of robots currently on distinct locations is sufficient to form the pattern.
-If $|Q| < k$, then it executes Procedure {\sepa}, to determine an appropriate destination point, and terminates this execution.
-Otherwise, it proceeds to the next step and the first thing it does is to scale the pattern $\hat{P}$ in such a way that the radius of $SEC(\hat{P})$ has the same length $\rho$ of the radius of $SEC(Q)$.
+If $|Q| < k$, then robot $r$ executes Procedure {\sepa}, to determine an appropriate destination point, and terminates this execution.
+Otherwise, it proceeds to the next step to scale the pattern $\hat{P}$ in such a way that the radius of $SEC(\hat{P})$ has the same length $\rho$ of the radius of $SEC(Q)$ (ref.
+Fig.~\ref{fig:lambdastar}(d)).

 Whenever $|Q| \geq k$, the activated robot checks if the current configuration $Q$ falls in one of the special cases, i.e., if it is already equivalent to the target pattern or the robot positions not coinciding with a specific pattern point are all located at $\overline{O\hat{p}_k}$.
 In the former case, i.e., if the configuration already satisfies the pattern, no robot moves.
 In the latter, Procedure {\last} is invoked to finalize the formation of the pattern.